Call Now for a FREE Consultation Call Now (407) 712-7300

 • Part-time workers

-• Under appointment or contract, whether it be oral or written
+• Those under appointment or contract, whether it be oral or written

 You are not considered an employee and will not qualify for benefits (unless your employer voluntarily provides workers’ compensation coverage) if you are: